 Yellow aphids are commonly found in places where there is an abundance of plants, such as gardens, parks, and agricultural fields.
 They typically live on the underside of leaves, stems, and other areas of vegetation.
 In addition to their preferred habitats of gardens and parks, yellow aphids can also be found in greenhouses and even inside homes.

-See also What is Yorkshire Terrier Animal
+See also What is Yak Animal

 They are attracted to the smell of new growth on plants and use their piercing-sucking mouthparts to feed off the nutrients in the plant tissue.
 This causes a yellow discoloration on the leaves as a result of their feeding.